 “Ngeuuak.”
 The mermaid myth was known to every sea-going culture.

 “Suay mak.”
 Darryl Hannah was a blonde goddess.
 The photographer was working to seduce her.
 I explained to the Thais that I was his ‘thaat’ or slave.
 They understood this term, since all Thais had been slaves until 1095.

 “We stayed at an old hotel.
 Hotel have ghost.”

 “Pee ngeuuak?”
 Thais have scores of designation for ghosts; phee phohng ‘evil spirit’ phraai water ghost, bpee saat or ‘animal ghost’ et al.

-"No, ghost old lady."
-I continued how the actress had complained about a female ghost entering her room.
+“No, ghost old lady,” I continued how the actress had complained about a female ghost entering her room.
 She was barely visible.
-Her words were echos.
-Darryl was frightened by the encounter and wanted to sleeping my room.
+Her words were echoes.
+The encounter frightened the actress, who wanted to sleeping my room.

 “Sex with mermaid, good.”